italia/public-opendata-sources/README.md

 ## How to export your resources

-If you are running a CKAN-IT instance with many harvesting sources defined (ie. using the web interface), you can export them all using `orgs/export_orgs.py` and `sources/export_sources.py` scripts.
+If you are running a CKAN-IT instance with many harvesting sources defined (ie. using the web interface), you can export them all using `export_orgs.py` and `export_sources.py` scripts.
+You must have Python3 installed.

 ## How to contribute